alananibal/Laundry-Pickupper/README.md

 # Laundry-Pickupper
-This project goaL is to create the start of an app to request free-lance Laundry services to be picked up and delivered at home
+This project goal is to create the start of an app to request free-lance Laundry services to be picked up and delivered at home

 ## User story
 ```